 - Employment.
 This includes employee of the year, employer of the year and best charity employer.

 - Training.
-This includes student of the year, mostly inspirational tutor/lecturer, best training institute and best CPD training.
+This includes student of the year, most inspirational tutor/lecturer, best training institute and best CPD training.

 - Supervision.
 This includes supervisor of the year and runner up and best supervision training course.